A1rPun/transForm.js/README.md

 ###Params

 - formElement - Can be an HTMLElement or querySelector string
-- HTML5Submit - HTML5 validation triggers only on submit button click, with this param you can submit a form without a button.
+- HTML5Submit - HTML5 validation triggers only on submit button click, with this param one can submit a form without a button.

 ###Example